keatura/my-ordinary-vault-md/TTRPG/D&D/Velen/Notes (Marion&Armide).md

 - Kalathoth made a deal with Vrazda for his soul to break Armide out
 - Vrazda "watched the deal happen"
 - He was forced to accept the pact
+- and forced to strike her down
+- "I'll see you when you're dead."
 -